How Long for Mortar to Set Before Rain: Comprehensive Guide

 What Are the Best Materials for Covering Mortar Before Rain?

-• Is well-ventilated to prevent moisture accumulation.
+• Is well-ventilated to keep moisture from building up.

-• Provides comprehensive coverage for the entire work area.
+• Fully covers the whole work area.

-• Secure it to prevent displacement.
+• Secure it to stop it from moving.

 Why Is Monitoring Humidity Levels Crucial During Mortar Setting?